potterjane/peace-of-mind/README.md

 Potential new employee's goals are:
 - Easy-to-use website with sound effect clips, quotes and background videos in order to know what the company's forte is and where there is room for improvement
 - A page where they can read more about who is behind the company and what they aim to achieve with the website
-- Get a sense of what users think of their website and if it lives up to the company's goals, for example via the company's social media
 - A contact page for job seekers to send in their questions and/or attach their resume/CV/portfolio/personal letter

 #### User Stories